sbackus/antifa-witches/README.md

 If your **antifa** stat is greater than 3 use the one on the right as your Preferred Praxis.
 If they're both 3, you choose.

+_Mind the threefold law ye should: Three times bad an three times good._

 ## PLAYING THE GAME
 Take turns describing scenes.
 The GM describes the fascists conververging, recruiting and gathering power.
-The Witches describe their lives, conversations, rituals and responses to the fascists.
+The Witches describe their lives, conversations, rituals and their responses to the fascists.

 ## ACTIONS
 When you act, and the outcome is in doubt, roll a D6.